abird/twinject/README.md

 ## Customization
 Doing your own build of Twinject allows you to do any of the follwing:
-* reduce the size of the Twinject library by removing Tailwind CSS classes you won't be using
+* reduce the size of the Twinject library by removing Tailwind CSS classes or colors you won't be using
 * add or remove colors
 * add or remove classes from the Preflight base styles
 * adjust screen size breakpoints

 You can remove classes by deleting or commenting out sections of `classMap` in the config.js file.
 Each key in the map is the first part of the class name.
 For example, the key for `bg-blue-100` is `bg`.
-You can also add classes, but instructions for doing that will be done at a later time.

 Preflight rules are defined in the `preflight` object in config.js